Preparedness means Resilience

 - Save your junk

-- In a world of collapsed supply chains, rising costs and scarcity, you might consider saving some of the stuff that your former self might have thrown away.
+- In a world of compromised supply chains, rising costs and scarcity, you might consider saving some of the stuff that your former self might have thrown away.
 Used junk clothing can be cut up for shop towels, washed and reused.
 Scrap metal can be used to fabricate improvised repairs.
 Scrap lumber can be reclaimed to use on projects.
-Old tiles can become makeshift ballistic materials.
+Old tiles can become makeshift armor materials.
 Old glass jars can often be used to can food that you grow.
 The list goes on and on.

 With current lumber prices, a DIY chicken coop can cost over a thousand dollars in materials alone, not counting labor.
 With used wood that you already have on hand, you could cobble something together for free or near-free.